top of page

 Youll finish the hike at Happoikesanso and can take the lift and gondola down or walk.

-Don't worry about the lift/gondola ticket, you can buy it at the second lift on the way down at Usagidaira.
+The gondola/lift ticket can be bought at the second lift on the way down at Usagidaira.

 Happo Alpen Line Ticket: 3000¥ one way